-Once a FERC License has been issued, the Licensee will designate a cultural resources coordinator (CRC) as the person of contact/reference for cultural resource-related issues throughout the term of the FERC license.
+Once a FERC License has been issued, and at least 60 days prior to any ground disturbing Project activities, the Licensee will designate a cultural resources coordinator (CRC) as the person of contact/reference for cultural resource-related issues throughout the term of the FERC license.
 The CRC will be responsible for providing the appropriate protection and mitigation information to Project employees for implementation.
+To ensure the CRC will have the qualifications necessary to perform the above activities, it is recommended that the CRC shall meet the Secretary of the Interior's Professional Qualifications Standards, as published in 36 CFR Part 61.
+If the CRC does not meet these standards, they shall ensure that all inventory, testing, and evaluation of historic properties is performed by an individual who meets the standards.
 The SHPO, and the Tribes will be furnished with the CRC contact information and will be notified in the event that this coordinator is replaced by a new employee.
 The CRC will have the following responsibilities: